Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

 The capacity to precisely edit genomes has outpaced our ability to predict the cellular consequences.
 CRISPR-Cas9 and its derivatives enable targeted modifications with unprecedented sequence-level accuracy~\citep{Jinek2012,Doudna2014,Jiang2017}, yet a cell can be edited exactly as intended and still drift toward an unintended fate.
 This gap between genetic precision and phenotypic predictability reflects three classes of failure that share a common feature.
 Off-target effects introduce unintended edits at genomically similar sites.
 On-target edits can trigger large deletions or chromothripsis invisible to standard sequencing~\citep{Kosicki2018, Leibowitz2021}.
 Most fundamentally, phenotypic heterogeneity is increasingly recognized as a defining challenge: two cells carrying the exact same edit often behave differently, one differentiating, one remaining stem-like~\citep{Replogle2022, Weinreb2020}.
-This is not experimental noise.
-It reflects the initial position of each cell on the state manifold and the local geometry of that landscape.
+The variation reflects the initial position of each cell on the state manifold and the local geometry of that landscape.

 These failures occur in cell state space, not sequence space.
 Current evaluation frameworks measure the syntax of the edit: indel rates, off-target cleavage, and sequence fidelity~\citep{Brinkman2014, Tsai2014}.
 They answer the engineer's question: was the code changed correctly?
 They do not answer the biologist's question: is the resulting state stable?
 We have mastered the syntax of the genome~\citep{Jinek2012,Doudna2014,Jiang2017}.
 We remain largely blind to its semantics.